samsmithnz/DotNetCensus/README.md

 - The main .NET languages, C#, VB.NET, and F#
 - [Directory.Build.props variables](https://github.com/samsmithnz/DotNetCensus/issues/44) in project files
 - VB6 projects (as many are related to VB.NET projects)

+If we missed a version - please add an issue and we will add it!

 ## To use